-Forrester Research, in a recent presentation (please see illustration at left), laid out what they refer to as the four phases of learning.
-In this interesting document they focus on what they refer to as the emerging “4th Generation” which is a contextual learning phase.
+Forrester Research laid out what they refer to as the four phases of learning in a recent presentation.
+They focus on what they refer to as the emerging “4th Generation,” which is a contextual learning phase.
 This means that we must provide training and development solutions within the “context” of a person’s everyday business activities.

-At LogicBay we believe that this takes on even greater importance in the channel, due to the unique behaviors sited earlier.
-This means that all facets of the four cornerstones, along with Alignment, must be delivered through a single touch point that’s easy-to-use and provides both formal and informal methods of learning—all of which must be available within “one click” of the users’ business activities.
+All facets of the Four Cornerstones, along with Alignment, must be delivered through a single touch point that’s easy-to-use and provides both formal and informal methods of learning—all of which must be available within “one click” of the users’ business activities.

 While learning management systems are excellent for delivering formal training to an employee audience, they are ineffective at meeting the unique requirements of the distribution channel.
-To meet these requirements a solution must integrate all facets of a performance methodology into a single system available through a single touch point.
-It must be easy-to-use.
-It must deliver both formal and informal training.
-And it must function in a contextual manner delivering all training and knowledge within a single click of a person’s everyday work activities.
+To meet these requirements, a solution must integrate all facets of a performance methodology into a single system available through a single touch point.
+It must be easy-to-use, deliver both formal and informal training, and must function in a contextual manner delivering all training and knowledge within a single click.